ISeferli/CSP_Algorithm/README.md

 III.
 Execution
 ------------------------
 Running the main program will give the result of the cryptarithmetic problem that it has acquired as an input.
-Specifically, the program will require from the user as an input the words given from the riddle, its result and in which arithmetic system it has been computed.
+Specifically, the program will require from the user as an input the words given from the riddle, its result and in which arithmetic system it wants to be computed.

 ------------------------